yet-another-static-site-generator/yass/README.md

 To build you need:

-* compiler - GCC with enabled Ada support or (best option) GNAT from:
+* compiler: GCC with enabled Ada support or (best option) GNAT from:

   https://www.adacore.com/download/

-* gprbuild - it is included in GNAT and should be available in most Linux distributions too.
+* gprbuild: it is included in GNAT and should be available in most Linux distributions too.

-* libcmark - should be available in every Linux distribution, if not, you can download source code from:
+* libcmark: should be available in every Linux distribution, if not, you can download source code from:

   https://github.com/commonmark/cmark

-* Ada Web Server (AWS) - if you use GNAT from AdaCore it is included in package.
+* Ada Web Server (AWS): if you use GNAT from AdaCore it is included in package.
 In other situations, you may need to download it from:

   https://www.adacore.com/download/more